 On this page you’ll find a range of free resources designed to support parents, carers, teachers, lecturers, and youth workers in having meaningful conversations with young people about their prospective career journeys and creative careers.
-This bank of digital content is ever evolving, all FREE and includes activity sheets, webinars, resources, animations by young people, creative sector advice and downloadable content that can be integrated into young people’s employability enhancing activity or utilised during a careers week in school/college/education.
+This bank of digital content is ever evolving, all FREE, and includes activity sheets, webinars, resources, animations by young people, creative sector advice, and downloadable content that can be integrated into young people’s employability-enhancing activity or utilised during a careers week in school/college/education.

 Keep revisiting this page as we add more content!